Broad Recommender System: An Efficient Nonlinear Collaborative Filtering Approach: Experiments

-The five state-of-the-art methods are tuned using the parameters suggested by the authors.
-For the PMF model, the number of factors for both users and items is set to 30.
-The regularization parameters for users and items are set to 0.001 and 0.0001, respectively.
-For the NeuMF model, the number of predictors for the generalized matrix decomposition part and the embedding sizes for users and items are set to 8 and 16, respectively.
-For the DMF model, the number of predictors for both users and items is set to 64.
-For the DeepCF model, the size of the MLP layer representing the learning part is set to [512, 256, 128, 64], and the same settings as DMF are used in the matching function learning part.
-For these deep models, i.e., DMF, NeuMF, and DeepCF, the batch size is set to 256.
-For the BPAM model, we adjust the number of nearest users and items in [3, 5, 7, 9].
-For the BroadCF algorithm, we set the number of both nearest users and nearest items as 5, i.e., $k=l=5$, the number of both mapped feature groups and enhanced feature groups as 25, i.e., $n=m=25$, and the mapped feature dimension and the enhanced feature dimension as 10 and 15 respectively, i.e. $d_z=10, d_h=15$.
-All experiments are implemented in Python and run on a server with an Intel Core i9-10900 CPU, GeForce RTX 3090, and 256GB of RAM.
-For the DNNs-based methods, including DMF, NeuMF and DeepCF, GPUs are used, while for the other methods, including PMF, BPAM and BroadCF, no GPU is used.
-The code of BroadCF is publicly available at \url{https://github.com/BroadRS/BroadCF}.
+The hyper-parameters of the above six methods are tuned as suggested by the original authors.
+In PMF, the factor number is set to 30 for both users and items, and the regularization hyper-parameters are set to 0.001 and 0.0001 for users and items respectively.
+In NeuMF, the number of predictors for the generalized matrix decomposition part and the embedding sizes for users and items are set as 8 and 16, respectively.
+In DMF, the predictor number is set to 64 for both users and items.
+In DeepCF, the sizes of the MLP layers and the DMF layers in the representation learning and the matching function learning are both set to [512, 256, 128, 64].
+In BPAM, the numbers of the nearest users and items are tuned in [3, 5, 7, 9].
+In SHT, the number of GNN layers and the learning rate are set to 2 and 0.001 respectively.
+For the deep models, \textit{i.e.}, NeuMF, DMF, DeepCF{,} {SHT, NGCF and LightGCN}, the batch size is set as 256.
+In BroadCF, we set the number of both nearest users and nearest items as 5, \textit{i.e.}, $k=l=5$, the number of both mapped feature groups and enhanced feature groups as 7, \textit{i.e.}, $n=m=7$, and the mapped feature dimension and the enhanced feature dimension as 3, \textit{i.e.}, $d_z=d_h=3$.
+For the DNNs-based methods, including NeuMF, DMF, DeepCF, {SHT, NGCF and LightGCN}, GPUs are used, while for the rest methods, including PMF, BPAM and BroadCF, GPU is not used.
+The code of BroadCF is made publicly available at \url{https://github.com/BroadRS/BroadCF}.